civiform/docs/docs/it-manual/api/program-applications.md

 #### `pageSize`
 - **Parameter**: `pageSize`
 - **Format**: A positive integer.
 - **Description**: Limits the number of results per page.
 When omitted, CiviForm's configured maximum is used; the default maximum is 1,000 and is configurable.
 Larger values are not reduced to the maximum, so stay at or below 1,000.
-Zero and negative values are not accepted.
+Zero and negative values are not supported.

 #### `nextPageToken`
 - **Parameter**: `nextPageToken`